 b) 2 medial umbilical folds, the folds of peritoneum over the obliterated umbilical arteries.

 - Laterally a pair of bogus lateral ligaments is composed by the reflection of the peritoneum from the bladder to the side wall of the pelvis and creates the floor of paravesical fossae.

 - Posteriorly a pair of bogus posterior ligaments is composed.
 All these are the sacrogenital folds that are the folds of peritoneum stretching from the side of the bladder, posteriorly, on each side of the rectum, to the anterior aspect of the 3rd sacral vertebra.

 The bladder wall from inside outward consists of:

 It’s light pink in colour and covered using a transitional epithelium.
 It’s thrown into folds (rugae) when the bladder is empty.
 The mucosal area covering the internal outermost layer of the base of the bladder is referred to as “trigone”.

-Muscular Coatit Makes Up The Detrusor Muscle Which Is Composed of 3 Layers of Smooth Muscle Fibres
+Muscular coating makes up The Detrusor Muscle which is composed of 3 Layers of Smooth Muscle Fibres

 - An outer longitudinal layer.